The Prisoner: Crew

-According to Markstein: "'Who is Number Six?' is no mystery he was a secret agent called Drake who quit."
+Background of the Village

+Patrick McGoohan created a detailed guide for the writers of the series, detailing what the series was about, and how the village would work, the practical matters around use of phones and the numbers instead of names.

+According to the writer James Follett, a friend and protégé of George Markstein, Markstein had developed a backstory explaining the origin of the Village and its connection to Number Six's resignation.

+Markstein's concept was that John Drake (of Danger Man) had once proposed a strategy for dealing with retired secret agents who could still pose a security risk.
+Years later, Drake discovers that his proposal was put into practice, not as a benign means of retirement, but an interrogation centre and prison camp known as The Village.

+Outraged, Drake resigns, knowing he will be taken to The Village, where he planned to learn everything he can about how his idea has been implemented and find a way to destroy it.
+However, due to the range of nationalities and agents present, Drake realises that he can't be sure whose Village he is in—his own, or one belonging to the other side.

-Markstein added:The prisoner was going to leave the Village and he was going to have adventures in many parts of the world, but ultimately he would always be a prisoner.
+Markstein later commented:The prisoner was going to leave the Village and he was going to have adventures in many parts of the world, but ultimately he would always be a prisoner.
 By that I don't mean he would always go back to the Village.
 He would always be a prisoner of his circumstances, his situation, his secret, his background ... and 'they' would always be there to ensure that his captivity continues.

 Reception

-The finale of The Prisoner left open-ended questions, generating controversy and letters of outrage.
+The finale of The Prisoner left numerous open-ended questions, generating controversy and letters of outrage.
 Following the final episode, McGoohan "claimed he had to go into hiding for a while".